-QOPS data for UKCS businesses are supplemented by oil and gas output, sales and prices data obtained from Department for Business, Energy and Industrial Strategy and the National Grid.
+Data for UKCS businesses are supplemented by oil and gas output, sales and prices data obtained from Department for Energy Security and Net Zero and the National Grid.
 The data obtained are used to determine total income (total sales multiplied by price) and total expenses.
 Estimates of UKCS operating surplus are then calculated by deduction of total expenses from total income.

-We publish estimates collected via the Quarterly Capital Expenditure Survey and the Quarterly Stocks Survey.
-Capital Expenditure data is combined with public sector data for the Business investment publication.
+We publish estimates collected via the Quarterly Acquisitions and Disposals of Capital Assets Survey and the Quarterly Stocks Survey.
+Capital expenditure data are combined with public sector data for the Business investment publication.
 Other source material includes: